Those Who Survived The Boss From Hell

 Defining the Parameters

-As you are not dealing with a rational human being, you have no reason to feel guilt, commitment, interest, or any form of loyalty.
+As you are not dealing with a rational human being, you have no reason to feel guilt if you unwork, commitment to the job, even interest, or any form of loyalty.

 Everything must fall into a third party disinterest; the kind of disinterest one experiences when glancing at a rerun of a boring serial.